Have you been doing an exceptional job at work?

-Never ever approach the boss with the over confidence that a promotion is well deserved.
+Never ever approach the boss with the overconfidence that promotion is well deserved.
 Do not expect reward or appreciation in the form of promotion for a job well done.

-The achievements and success in all endeavours with regard to work in no way translates to raise or promotion.
+The achievements and success in all endeavors with regard to work in no way translates to raise or promotion.